Great to have you, Rush Limbaugh here, trying to say much more than I have time to say because I've been gone for so long.

 Then we had eight years of Bill Clinton.

-We had the 94th sleep for the majority in the house.
+We had the 94th sweep for the majority in the House.

 You never hear that from the media.

-And then after eight years of Bill Clinton, then we had George Bush, George W. Bush, which was, you know, respect deeply, and we had pre-successful years, but then he started spending towards the latter end of the second term.
+And then after eight years of Bill Clinton, then we had George Bush, George W. Bush, which was, you know, I respect deeply, and we had pretty successful years, but then he started spending towards the latter end of his second term.

-They did not let the media let him get away with murder.
+They did not let the media, they let him get away with murder.

-They let him define Republicans, they let him get away with all the lies about the Iraq war.
+They let him get away with all the lies about the Iraq war.

 They never articulated.